robots-from-jupyter/robotkernel/README.rst

 `Robot Framework`_ IPython_ kernel for `Jupyter Notebook`_ and JupyterLab_.

-Requires Python 3.6 or later and Robot Framework 3.1b1 or later.
+Requires Python 3.6 or later with setuptools 40.5.0 later and Robot Framework 3.1 or later.

 Log | Report -links on existing notebooks are only active on trusted notebooks.